DataFire/Integrations/integrations/generated/azure_apimanagement_apimgroups/README.md

         * email `string`: Email address.
         * firstName `string`: First name.
         * groups `array`: Collection of groups user is part of.
-          * items `object`: Contract details.
+          * items `object`: Group contract Properties.
-            * properties `object`: Developer group.
             * builtIn `boolean`: true if the group is one of the three system groups (Administrators, Developers, or Guests); otherwise false.
             * description `string`: Group description.
 Can contain HTML formatting tags.
             * displayName **required** `string`: Group name.
             * externalId `string`: For external groups, this property contains the id of the group from the external identity provider, e.g. for Azure Active Directory aad://<tenant>.onmicrosoft.com/groups/<group object id>; otherwise the value is null.
             * type `string` (values: custom, system, external): Group type.
-            * id `string`: Resource ID.
-            * name `string`: Resource name.
-            * type `string`: Resource type for API Management resource.
         * lastName `string`: Last name.
         * registrationDate `string`: Date of user registration.
 The date conforms to the following format: `yyyy-MM-ddTHH:mm:ssZ` as specified by the ISO 8601 standard.
         * identities `array`: Collection of user identities.